nebula-orchestrator/nebula/docs/wishlist.md

 19. running multiple apps per worker (get list of apps rather then just one), will also allow running the HAProxy\LB & so on using the usual nebula deployment model
 20. refactor to the newest version of docker-py (new syntax so require full refactor) - use the change to unuglify everything now that the design is proven to work.
 21. consolidate db_functions & rabbit_functions to a single source of truth (rather then 1 per api & 1 per worker currently used)
-22. have the random wait time be on the app level rather then the cluster level
+22. have the random wait time be on the app level rather then the cluster level & have the stop command be hardwired to have a wait time of 0
 23. a web interface